membranes/raw/README.md

 This repository's image:

 * Deletes all the contents of an Amazon S3 (Simple Storage Service) bucket.
-* Re-acquires and delivers the project's raw data; orange path.
+* Re-acquires the project's raw data, and delivers it to a raw data partition; orange path.

 <br>